Spryx-AI/spryx-devops-workflows/README.md

 **Features:**
 - Uses Poetry for dependency management
-- Separate jobs for linting, type checking, and testing
-- Shared tox cache between jobs for efficiency
+- Single job with sequential quality checks
 - Uses project's tox configuration for all steps
-- Automatically detects and runs the right tox environments
-- Parallel execution of quality checks
+- Simplified configuration with sensible defaults
-- Improved caching for faster builds
+- Unified caching for faster builds
-- Optional coverage reporting to Codecov
+- Coverage reporting to Codecov

 **Usage Example:**